Dimitris Drikakis: Education

-He obtained his mechanical engineering degree (1982–1987) from the National Technical University of Athens in Greece.
+Drikakis obtained his mechanical engineering degree (1982–1987) from the National Technical University of Athens in Greece.
 His diploma dissertation was in biofluid mechanics and concerned pulsating blood flow in an anisotropic elastic tube.

-He carried out his PhD (1988–1991) at the National Technical University of Athens (NTUA) in the Laboratory of Aerodynamics, Fluids Section.
-His PhD concerned the development of computational fluid dynamics methods for high-speed compressible flows and co-supervised by the Flight Physics Division of Messerschmitt-Bölkow-Blohm (MBB), a German aerospace manufacturer formed later on the Airbus Group.
+He completed his PhD (1988–1991) at the National Technical University of Athens (NTUA) in the Laboratory of Aerodynamics, Fluids Section.
+His PhD was concerned with developing computational fluid dynamics methods for high-speed compressible flows.
+He was co-supervised by the Flight Physics Division of Messerschmitt-Bölkow-Blohm (MBB), a German aerospace manufacturer formed later on the Airbus Group.

 Career

-In 1992, he joined as research scientist and later on as a team leader at the Institute of Fluid Mechanics (Lehrstuhl für Strömungsmechanik – LSTM) of the University of Erlangen–Nuremberg (Friedrich-Alexander-Universität Erlangen-Nürnberg) under the direction of Professor Franz Durst.
-He researched in fluid dynamics and high-performance parallel computing at the early stages of developing parallel computers during that period.
+In 1992, Drikakis joined as a research scientist and later on as a team leader at the Institute of Fluid Mechanics (Lehrstuhl für Strömungsmechanik – LSTM) of the University of Erlangen–Nuremberg (Friedrich-Alexander-Universität Erlangen-Nürnberg) under the direction of Professor Franz Durst.
+He researched fluid dynamics and high-performance parallel computing in the early stages of developing parallel computers.

-In 1995, he joined as a lecturer the University of Manchester Institute of Science and Technology (UMIST), merged later with the University of Manchester.
+In 1995, he joined as a lecturer at the University of Manchester Institute of Science and Technology (UMIST), which later merged with the University of Manchester.
 He worked in the Fluid Mechanics Division under Professor Brian Launder and Professor Michael Leschziner.

 In 1999, he was offered a readership (associate professor position) at Queen Mary, University of London and became a full professor (professor of fluid dynamics) at the same university in 2001.
 He was 36 years of age.